pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Help.md

 1. It can control many kinds of Bluetooth smart lights
 2. It can read data from a variety of different Bluetooth-enabled sensors
+3. It can control a small number of robots
-3. It can read and control raw Bluetooth LE devices.
+4. It can read and control raw Bluetooth LE devices.
 This is an advanced feature for people who need to get a detailed analysis of their Bluetooth devices.

 ![Quick Overview](../ScreenShots/Help.png)